 For your blog to survive the long haul, you need to commit to it in several ways, one of them being the ability to get along with your niche/audience.

-You want to quit your 9-5 job because you hate it.
+Perhaps you want to quit your 9-5 job because you hate it.
 So don’t get another job that you also hate.
 Right?

 There are a plethora of niches to choose from.
 So be patient and keep looking, you’ll find one that fits you best.